 Even though I have been living with my Frenchie for a while now, I haven’t really experienced French culture.
 Not that she isn’t much French… But more than she has adapted to the local or the expat way of life.
 So, it was time for me to visit the place where she grew up – Brittany.
 On top of that, I was invited to stay at Héloïse parents’ house.
 As you can imagine, I was basically getting on a cultural roller coaster.
 Since my ride has now ended, I would like to share with you the things that have surprised me the most while in Brittany.

-DISCLAIMER: I do understand that I cannot generalise the culture based on one experience.
+DISCLAIMER: I do understand that I cannot generalize the culture based on one experience.
 Or one stay in a single region.
 And I do know that France is very diverse.
-However, in this blog I intend to share my personal experience from a Northerner’s point of view.
+However, in this blog, I intend to share my personal experience from a Northerner’s point of view.

 Having said that, let’s dive in!

 The first thing that surprised me in Brittany, was how close everyone in a family is.
 Obviously, we all love our families, but what I mean is something different.
 It’s all the kisses, hugs, and cute words that surprised me.
 For instance, you kiss your mum when you get up.
 Then, you kiss her before lunch.
 Then, before you go out for the day and after you have come back.
 And before going to bed, of course.
 Well, you get the point.
 I think, in the North people kiss their parents only when it’s their birthday or if you haven’t seen each other for a while.